 Our catalogue does not clone code to remove incomplete annotations.
 This way, we define specific refactorings for each type of directive.
 The refactorings in the literature are more generic, but they clone source code when completing the annotations [Schulze et al., 2013, Garrido and Johnson, 2005, Liebig et al., 2011].
 For example, Figure 9 presents a generic refactoring for incomplete conditions.
 As we can see, this refactoring clones the complete if statement to remove the incomplete annotation.
-Depending on the LOC of the statement block, this refactoring for all kinds of statements, function definitions, and so on.
+Depending on the LOC of the statement block, this refactoring clones several LOC.
+Using this strategy, we can generalise this refactoring for all kinds of statements, function definitions, and so on.
 However, to avoid clone, we define specific refactorings as presented in Section 3.